 2. Citizens of Australia, Israel, Japan, Canada, New Zealand, South Korea, Switzerland and the United States of America

-• The application, dated and signed
+• the completed and signed application,

-• Proof of health insurance cover for Germany
+• proof of health insurance for Germany.

-3. Foreign nationals from all other countries
+3. Foreign citizens from all other countries

 Foreign citizens from all other countries need a visa to enter and stay in Germany.
 You need to apply for a visa with the German mission in your jurisdiction before you enter.
 Please note that a tourist visa cannot be changed to an entry visa in Germany.
 Anyone entering Germany on a tourist visa has to return to their home country to apply for an entry visa.
 The visa has to be approved by the Berlin Foreigners Registration Office that grants the necessary residence permit for study purposes.
 Any change of the residency purpose, e.g. switching study subjects or universities requires a new application.

 You can find some general information about the visa process on the pages of the Berlin Foreigners Registration Office.
 We would also like to point out the page specifically for students in Germany.